 The average temperatures are often just below zero and can go up to a maximum of ten degrees in the afternoon.

-Winter can be tough in some mountainous parts of France.
+Winter can be harsh in some mountainous parts of France.
 In the Jura Mountains, a record of -41°C was recorded in 1985 in the little town of Mouthe.

-On the opposite, the coastal towns of Corsica can enjoy average temperatures of 9°C during the season of Winter.
+On the opposite, the coastal towns of Corsica can enjoy average temperatures of 9°C during Winter.

-In Paris, sunshine is rare but the closeness of the sea means that temperatures are generally above freezing (around 7°C).
+In Paris, sunshine is rare, but the sea’s closeness means that temperatures are generally above freezing (around 7°C).
 For a few nights, temperatures can go down to – 5°C.

-Often Winter is associated with snow but it appears more rarely on the plains in the South of the Loire and in Paris.
-However snow falls abundantly in the mountain areas particularly in the Alps and the Pyrenees.
+Often Winter is associated with snow, but it appears more rarely on the plains in the South of the Loire and Paris.
+However, snowfalls are abundant in mountain areas, particularly in the Alps and the Pyrenees.
 The first snow of winter can cause massive transport disruption in a region.

 Visiting France in Winter